Want a $100,000 Salary? Outside of Big Tech, What Large Companies Pay May Surprise You - NewsBreak

 Want a $100,000 Salary?
 Outside of Big Tech, What Large Companies Pay May Surprise You

 The United States has many companies that are synonymous with success: Google, Amazon, and Walmart.
-But how often does that success trickle down to the workers?
+But how often does that success trickle down to a worker’s salary?

 The Wall Street Journal looked at the average salaries for some of the biggest companies in the United States, and the results might surprise you.